mtwebb/docs/src/pages/tutorials/basic/1-prototyping.md

 just created.
 You'll notice that it contains one row, which means that our game currently has one instance of this component.
 Click on the **Add Instance** button at the bottom right to add another instance.
 1. You should now have two instances of the component.
 1. You might have also noticed a column for the **Title** property.
-You can customize the value of a property per instance.
 1. Fill out different values for the **Title** property for the two instances.
-You should see the card previews update immediately because the **Title** property was a part of the layout.
+The card images should now have different titles, with the values coming from the spreadsheet!

 > work in progress